Nathan-W-2/seniorThesisRepo/checkins.md

 ### This week I learned:

-Djando is a framework made with Python and handles common web development taks for you, such as authentication and site maps.
+Django is a framework made with Python and handles common web development taks for you, such as authentication and site maps.
 Ruby on Rails has the advantage that I've worked with it before and it has a well established community and resources.

 ### My successes this week were: